yanglab-emory/TIGAR/README.md

 |:-----:|:---:|:---:|:---:|:------:|
 |   1   | 100 |  C  |  T  |  0.01  |

-#### 6. Variant Weight File (`./example_data/weight.txt`)
+#### 6. Variant Weight (eQTL effect size) File (`./ExampleData/eQTLweights.txt`)
-- Contain cis-eQTL effect sizes (i.e., SNP weights) estimated from reference data for TWAS
+- Contain cis-eQTL effect sizes (i.e., SNP weights) estimated from reference data for TWAS.
+The output `*_eQTLweights.txt` file by `./TIGAR_Model_Train.sh` can be used here as the variant weight file.
-- First 5 columns have to be of the following format, specifying *Chromosome number, Base pair position, Reference allele, Alternative allele, and Target gene ID*.
+- First 5 columns must be of the following format, specifying *Chromosome number, Base pair position, Reference allele, Alternative allele, and Target gene ID*.
-- Column `ES` denotes variant weights (estimated eQTL effect sizes from reference dataset) with respect to the Target gene ID.
+- Must contain a column named `ES` to denote variant weights (estimated eQTL effect sizes from reference dataset) with respect to the Target gene ID.
-- Each row denotes the variant weight per variant for testing the association of the Target gene ID.
+- Each row denotes the variant weight (eQTL effect size) for testing the association of the Target gene ID.
 - Variants will be matched with those from Zscore file by their unique `CHROM:POS:REF:ALT`.
-- Headers of the first 5 columns and variant weights must be the same as shown below:

 | CHROM | POS | REF | ALT |     TargetID    |  ES  |
 |:-----:|:---:|:---:|:---:|:---------------:|:----:|
 |   1   | 100 |  C  |  T  |     ENSG0000    |  0.2 |

-#### 7. Gene Annotation File (`./example_data/Gene_annotation.txt`)
+#### 7. Gene Annotation File (`./ExampleData/Gene_annotation.txt`)
 - Provide a list of genes for TWAS
 - Same format as the first five columns of the Gene Expression File.